 For long-distance runners, it's a must-have as it provides you with real-time insights into pace and distance as you hit the trails via the built-in GPS.

-With the Luxe, you'll also get six months of Fitbit Premium to explore even more health insights.
-Plus, it's got five days of battery life, a clear touchscreen color display, and a snooze mode to mute notifications when you need some headspace.
+While its battery life isn't as extensive as the Versa or the Sense, it does have five days of battery life, a clear touchscreen color display, and a snooze mode to mute notifications when you need some headspace.

 Fitbit Smart Scales

 The Fitbit Aria Air is a smart Bluetooth scale, meaning it transcends standard fitness monitoring and offers a full overview of your weight and BMI data.
 If you're working on your health and fitness, whether you want to lose or gain weight, or improve cardiovascular health, the Aria can help you understand your health metrics in a little more detail and track your progress.